Vincent-S360/HK-25/README.md

 # 🌾 Salahe — Smart AgriTech linked with Advice, Hub, and Emotion

+> Public setup guide: see `docs/PublicSetup.md` for adding your own API keys and Firebase config safely.

 > “A farmer shouldn’t need to learn technology.
 > Technology should learn to speak the farmer’s language.”